-Armenia says its soldier killed by Azerbaijani shelling
+Armenia says soldier killed by Azerbaijani shelling

 Tensions again escalated last week, which saw the worst clashes since the 2020 hostilities.
 At least seven Azerbaijani troops and one Armenian servicemen died in the fighting last week.

-The Armenian Defense Ministry said that Azerbaijani forces again fired on Armenian positions in the southern Gegarkuni region on Monday, killing a 19-year-old soldier.
+The Armenian Defense Ministry said that Azerbaijani forces again fired on Armenian positions near the border village of Norabak in the Gegharkunik region on Monday, killing a 19-year-old soldier.

 Earlier Monday, opposition supporters blocked traffic in Armenia’s capital to urge the government to take a tougher stance amid tensions with neighboring Azerbaijan.